 The stunning building quickly drew acclaim from around the country.
 Architects and artists praised its exterior, its huge marble dome, its self-supporting stairways and its magnificently decorated interior.

-When the new Capitol opened, all three branches of state government, state agencies and commissions, and the Minnesota Historical Society were located in the building.
-But as government needs expanded, the building evolved as well.
+When the new Capitol opened, all the executive offices and the three branches of state government, state agencies and commissions, and the Minnesota Historical Society were located in the building.
+But as government needs expanded, state agencies and commissions, and over half of the executive offices moved out.
+The building evolved as well.
 Although the main public spaces were left mostly intact, remodeling and enlargement of offices and meeting rooms, renovation of chambers and partitioning corridors began occurring as early as the 1930s.